-Earlier efforts took place in an era when soccer was less popular in Canada than today and later efforts found the club’s competing in USA-based leagues – often seen as potentially limiting success for Canadian soccer teams.
+Early efforts took place in an era when soccer wasn’t as popular in Canada as it is currently and more recent efforts found the club’s competing in USA-based leagues, which is often recognized as a success limiting situation for Canadian soccer teams.

 At one point during the event Linda Southern-Heathcott, owner of Spruce Meadows and Cavalry FC, took the time to introduced herself to Wallington and his fellow supporters, discussing the team and handing out business cards.
 This, he says, is a very positive sign.

 “It’s fantastic to meet the owners and see how enthusiastic they are about having this team here,” said Wallington.
 “It’s amazing that we have these people in Calgary to support teams like this.”

 Cavalry FC is offering a $50 ‘membership’ they say will provide front-of-line access to buy tickets when they eventually go on sale.
 Season ticket holders will receive tickets to 16 home matches per year – 14 CPL matches and 2 special event matches.
 The CPL season will run from April to October.